Tax dollars are collected by the federal government and apportioned by Congress in the federal budget to fund various governmental programs.

 Medicare, the Children’s Health Insurance Program (CHIP) and Medicaid account for another 20 percent of the federal budget.
 Almost two-thirds of the 20 percent is spent on Medicare.
 Medicare provides health coverage to qualifying people older than 64, and to those with disabilities that leave them unable to work.
 The CHIP and Medicaid programs pay health care costs for those who meet low-income guidelines.

 Public assistance and interest payments

 Roughly 14 percent of the budget provides assistance to families and individuals in need.
-This includes refundable tax credits, Supplemental Security Income, food stamps, low-income housing and free school meals.
-Additionally, some of the tax money pays down interest payments on the national debt, the money borrowed by the federal government to pay its expenses.
+This includes refundable tax credits, Supplemental Security Income, Supplemental Nutritional Assistance Program (SNAP), low-income housing and school meals.
+Additionally, some of the tax money pays interest payments on the national debt, the money borrowed by the federal government to pay its expenses.
 In recent history, interest on the national debt has taken almost 10 percent of the annual budget.

 The rest of the money

 The remaining part of the budget provides for a variety of programs, such as benefits for retired veterans and federal employees, investments in scientific and medical research, international aid, and infrastructure such as federal roads and airports.

 A TurboTax solution for every situation